Karhukrhu/Blog/posts/2026/9/tutorial-bitmapping.md

 </div>
 </div>

 So, I highly recommend that you bitmap only after resizing your image to the preferred size, so it will render nicely.
+It's pretty much trial and error so keep experimenting for the optimal result!

 Here’s what I know about picture bitmapping on Photoshop.
 I hope this tutorial will help you with your works!

-Also, if you know any more of this topic or have something to change or other comments, please reach out to me at karhukarhu[at]karhukarhu.net and I will update the tutorial.
+Also, if you know any more of this topic or have something to correct or other comments, please reach out to me at karhukarhu[at]karhukarhu.net and I will update the tutorial.